triggermesh/docs/docs/concepts/routing.md

 # Routing: Filters and Splitters

-TriggerMesh provides routing by event content (Filter) or divides incoming events into multiple distinct events as necessary (Splitter).
+TriggerMesh provides routing by event content (Filter) or dividing incoming events into multiple distinct events as necessary (Splitter).

 ## Filter